trustdan/IBKR-API-Go-Python/documentation/IBKR-TWS-API-documentation.md

 The Tick-By-Tick attribute has been introduced.
 The tick attribute *pastLimit* is also returned with historical Tick-By-Tick responses.

-- If tick has zero price, zero size and pastLimit flag is set – this is “Halted” tick.
+- If tick has zero price, zero size and pastLimit flag is set Ã¢â‚¬â€œ this is Ã¢â‚¬Å“HaltedÃ¢â‚¬Â tick.
-- If tick has zero price, zero size and followed immediately after “Halted” tick – this is “Unhalted” tick.
+- If tick has zero price, zero size and followed immediately after Ã¢â‚¬Å“HaltedÃ¢â‚¬Â tick Ã¢â‚¬â€œ this is Ã¢â‚¬Å“UnhaltedÃ¢â‚¬Â tick.

 ## Market ScannerCopy Location

 Some scans in the TWS Advanced Market Scanner can be accessed via the TWS API through the EClient.reqScannerSubscription.

 Results are delivered via EWrapper.scannerData and the EWrapper.scannerDataEnd  marker will indicate when all results have been delivered.
 The returned  results to scannerData simply consist of a list of contracts.
-There are  no market data fields (bid, ask, last, volume, …) returned from the  scanner, and so if these are desired they have to be requested  separately with the reqMktData function.
+There are  no market data fields (bid, ask, last, volume, Ã¢â‚¬Â¦) returned from the  scanner, and so if these are desired they have to be requested  separately with the reqMktData function.
 Since the scanner results do  not include any market data fields, it is not necessary to have market  data subscriptions to use the API scanner.
 However to use filters,  market data subscriptions are generally required.

 Since the  EClient.reqScannerSubscription request keeps a subscription open you  will keep receiving periodic updates until the request is cancelled via  EClient.cancelScannerSubscription :

 Scans are limited to a maximum result of 50 results per scan code, and only 10 API scans can be active at a time.

 scannerSubscriptionFilterOptions has been added to the API to allow for generic filters.
-This field is  entered as a list of TagValues which have a tag followed by its value,  e.g. TagValue(“usdMarketCapAbove”, “10000”) indicates a market cap above 10000 USD.
+This field is  entered as a list of TagValues which have a tag followed by its value,  e.g. TagValue(Ã¢â‚¬Å“usdMarketCapAboveÃ¢â‚¬Â, Ã¢â‚¬Å“10000Ã¢â‚¬Â) indicates a market cap above 10000 USD.
 Available filters can be found using the  EClient.reqScannerParameters function.

 A string containing all available XML-formatted parameters will then be returned via EWrapper.scannerParameters.

 **Important:** remember the TWS API is just an interface to the TWS.
-If you are having problems defining a scanner, always make sure you can create a similar scanner  using the TWS’ [Advanced Market Scanner](https://ibkrguides.com/tws/usersguidebook/mosaic/advancedscanner.htm).
+If you are having problems defining a scanner, always make sure you can create a similar scanner  using the TWSÃ¢â‚¬â„¢ [Advanced Market Scanner](https://ibkrguides.com/tws/usersguidebook/mosaic/advancedscanner.htm).

 ### Market Scanner ParametersCopy Location